lucasmartins/mailcannon-outpost/Readme.md

   $ irb -r ./runner.rb
 ```

-MailCannon Outpost will use your `MONGOBD_URL`, and you should check `config/mongoid.yml` file.
+MailCannon Outpost will use your `MONGOBD_URL`, take a look at your `config/mongoid.yml` file.

 Use
 ===